Dagmawi-a-Negatu/ContactSorterC/project_1/README.md

 # Contact Sorting Program README
-Authors: Dagmawi Negatu and Nicholas Buchanan
+Author: Dagmawi Negatu and Nicholas Buchanan
 Date of submission: 26 February, 2024
-Project One: Structs and File I/O in C
+CS 352 Project One: Structs and File I/O in C

-## Overview
+## User View

 This program is built to process and sort contact information from a text file, organizing contacts by their last names and first names.